misdoro/JavaNodeSwDoc/source/intro.rst

 In Java node software each node installation requires creating two code blocks:

 #.
 Database mapping classes with Apache Cayenne.
-	This task is well described in Cayenne documentation [CAYENNE]_ .
+	This task is well described in Cayenne documentation [CAYDOC]_ .
 Fancy graphical tool is provided.

 #.
 Node plugin,
 	responsible for query translation into internal queries